sherpashaky/esri.js/README.md

 Also the goal of this repository is share code in an efficient and collaborative way.
 Please feel free to fork and issue pull requests back with your examples.

-You cna access the API here: http://serverapi.arcgisonline.com/jsapi/arcgis/?v=3.0compact
+You can access the API here: http://serverapi.arcgisonline.com/jsapi/arcgis/?v=3.0compact